shumarb/leetcode/topics/README.md

 # Topics

 ## Overview
-The following summarises the LeetCode questions I have completed by topics.
+The following is summary of the LeetCode questions I have completed, categorised by `topic`.

 | Topic                                                                             |
 |-----------------------------------------------------------------------------------|